 Resident students shall also refer to the Residence Life Community Standards for a specific list of policies and procedures with which they are to comply.

 St. John’s University does not tolerate and prohibits sexual misconduct and gender discrimination.
 The University is committed to address these behaviors, as they are antithetical to our mission, values and standards.
-Sexual misconduct involves a range of behaviors including sexual assault, sexual harassment, intimate partner violence, sexual exploitation, sexually inappropriate behavior and any other conduct of a sexual nature that is nonconsensual, or has the effect of threatening, intimidating, or coercing a person.
-Sexual misconduct can be committed by individuals of any gender, and it can occur between individuals of the same gender or different genders.
-It can occur between strangers or acquaintances, as well as people involved in intimate or sexual relationships.
+Sexual misconduct includes exposing a person to a range of unwelcome behavior of a sexual nature that is committed without consent or by intimidation, coercion, threat or force.
+Sexual misconduct includes, but is not limited to, sex discrimination, sexual harassment, sexual assault, sexual coercion, sexual exploitation, dating violence, domestic violence, and stalking.
+Sexual misconduct can occur between strangers or acquaintances, as well as people involved in intimate or sexual relationships.
 Sexual misconduct can occur between individuals of the same gender or opposite gender and in heterosexual and homosexual relationships.
 The consumption of alcohol or the use of illegal substances does not constitute a mitigating circumstance when it contributes to a violation regarding sexual misconduct.
-For more information, please see Sexual Assault: You Are Not Alone (PDF).
+For more information, please see Sexual Assault: You Are Not Alone.